Women’s Club Meets

 Weight Loss Support

 All are invited to the weekly meetings of TOPS, Take Off Pounds Sensibly, 1034 that gathers each Monday from 8:30 a.m. to 10 a.m. at the United Methodist Church, 1480 Poplar Ave., Oakdale.
 The group features help with weight loss in a supportive setting.
 Residents of Oakdale, Riverbank, Escalon and beyond are welcome to attend.
 Call Audrey Oliver at 209-765-7838 for information.
 You can also visit www.tops.org.

-Golden Agers weekly dances are open to those 50 and older from throughout the Central Valley and are now hosted at St. Frances of Rome Church, 2827 Topeka St., Riverbank.
+Golden Agers weekly dances are open to those 50 and older from throughout the Central Valley and are hosted at the Riverbank Community Center, 3600 Santa Fe St., Riverbank.
 First time guests are admitted free.
 The annual membership fee is $12 and each Wednesday members pay $5 and non-members can enjoy a few hours of music and dancing for $6.
 The Golden Agers meet from 10 a.m. to 1:30 p.m.

 Soroptimist International of Oakdale is accepting applications for its Soroptimist Live Your Dream: Education and Training Awards for Women program.
 This program provides cash grants to women who are working to better their lives through additional schooling and skills training.
 Women are eligible to apply if they have the primary financial responsibility for themselves and their dependents including children, spouse, siblings, and/or parents, are attending an undergraduate degree program or a vocational skills training program, and have financial need.
 Women throughout the Oakdale, Riverbank and Escalon areas are encouraged to apply for an award.
 Apply online at http://bit.ly/LYDApply or contact Jackie Hair, Chairperson, firstname.lastname@example.org, (209) 840-2134.
 The deadline to apply is Nov.
 15.